joe7575/techage/manuals/ta4_lua_controller_EN.md

 The controller block has a menu form with the following tabs:

-- the `init` tab for the initialization code block (see "Initialization, Loops, and Events")
+- the `init` tab for the initialization code block
-- the `func` tab for the Lua functions (see "Initialization, Loops, and Events")
+- the `func` tab for the Lua functions
-- the `loop` tab for the main code block (see "Initialization, Loops, and Events")
+- the `loop` tab for the main code block
 - the `outp` tab for debugging outputs via `$print()`
 - the `notes` tab for your code snippets or other notes (like a clipboard)
-- the `help` tab with information to the available commands (see "Techage Commands")
+- the `help` tab with information to the available functions

 The controller needs power to work.
-A battery pack has to be placed neadby.
+A battery pack has to be placed nearby.

 ### Battery